Blog

 What is the difference between Unix time and Epoch time?

-There really isn’t a practical difference; developers use the terms interchangeably.
-Technically, Epoch time refers to the starting baseline (January 1, 1970), while Unix time is the actual count of seconds ticking away since that moment.
+There is no practical difference — developers use the terms interchangeably.
+Technically, “Epoch time” refers to the starting baseline (January 1, 1970), while “Unix time” refers to the ongoing count of seconds since that moment.

 Why do some Unix timestamps have 10 digits while others have 13 digits?